haolanzheng/haolanzheng.github.io/content/project/rebano/index.md

 ## Key Features

-- **Data-lean approach**: Requires significantly fewer training samples
+- **Data-lean approach**: Requires no high-fidelity solutions
+- **Nonlinear encoder-linear decoder design**: The input is encoded via a nonlinear physics-driven optimization problem and decoded by combining with reduced basis functions
-- **Discretization invariance**: Maintains performance across different mesh resolutions
+- **Discretization invariance**: Maintain strict discretization invariance across different grids
+- **Offline-online decomposition**: The reduced basis functions are selected offline via a greedy algorithm and the solutions for new inputs are given through a light-weighted fine tuning process
-- **Physics embedding**: Incorporates physical laws directly into the architecture
+- **Physics embedding**: Incorporates physical laws directly both on the offline and online stages
-- **Adaptive structure**: Uses greedy algorithms for optimal network construction

 ## Publications